Big Pigeon in Southwest Iowa

 bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 2 Oct 2023.

-• The Air Force, being part of the US Army branch of service, used the same service number system as the Army.
+• The Air Force, being part of the US Army, used the same service number system as the Army.

 • The US Navy, Marine Corps, and Coast Guard service branches all used different service number systems.